suu990901/CartesianMoE/README.md

 # CartesianMoE
-The official code for the paper "CartesianMoE: boosting knowledge sharing among experts via cartesian product routing in mixture-of-experts".
+The official code for the paper [CartesianMoE: Boosting Knowledge Sharing among Experts via Cartesian Product Routing in Mixture-of-Experts](https://arxiv.org/abs/2410.16077).
+This paper has been accepted by NAACL2025.
 The code will be available soon.
 Stay tuned.